KeithIMyers/chromiumos-docs/development_basics.md

-We largely follow the [Google Python style guide], but see the [Chromium OS Python style guidelines] for important differences, particularly around spacing and naming.
+We largely follow the [Google Python style guide], but see the [Chromium OS Python style guidelines] for important differences, particularly around indenting and naming.
 For tests, see the [autotest coding style].

 ## Testing